Carbon-Twelve-C12/supernova/README.md

 ## Overview

 Supernova is a production-grade proof-of-work blockchain implementation written in Rust.
 It leverages Rust's safety features and performance characteristics to provide a secure, efficient, and modular blockchain platform.
-Supernova demonstrates modern blockchain architecture and best practices while offering a complete set of features needed for a fully functional blockchain network.
+Supernova demonstrates modern blockchain architecture and best practices while offering a complete set of features needed for a fully functional production-grade blockchain network.

 ### Key Features